calvinrzachman/chain-of-thought/proof-of-work/README.md

 Proof of Energy Expenditure no doubt opens the consensus mechanism up to critique by those concerned with its effect on the Climate.
 First, it should be noted that effective use of energy is the only thing separating you from a caveman sitting in his cold dark cave.
 The use of energy is not inherently bad.
 Nevertheless, it is reasonable to ask questions about what sources of energy are used and for what purpose.
 After reading this article you hopefully better understand the purpose.
 All that's left is to understand the source and to make your own judgement as to the worth of the consumption of this source for this purpose.
 Link to Nic Carter, Fidelity Bitcoin Mining Report w/ Energy Composition, Bitcoin finding "stranded energy", etc.

+\[ Section on State Ossification/Preservation ]

+Builds an energy wall securing the historic state

 ## More Information